coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for operational authorisation status</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for operational authorisation statuses
+To be able to list, create, update and delete reference values for operational authorisation statuses

 **End business goal:**
 To have appropriate statuses available to describe operational authorisations (e.g. 'submitted', 'approved', 'rejected', etc.)